famousj/gentle-gall-intro/intro.md

 It might listen to other parts of the Urbit OS (like for HTTP calls or `behn`, the Urbit timer system).
 It might listen to other agents, like how the lightbulb listens for messages from the light switch (however that all works).

 Urbit agents can do quite a bit more than a light switch, but conceptually, that's what's going on.

+Here's wikipedia on [finite-state machines](https://en.wikipedia.org/wiki/Finite-state_machine).
+A gall agent can handle infinitely many states, whatever you want to keep track of.
+But the basic concept is the same.

 [&lt; Overview](overview.md) | [Getting Started &gt;](on-init.md)